 |

-For constructed titles in English, capitalize the first word and all nouns, pronouns, verbs, adverbs, adjectives, and subordinate conjunctions; use lower case for articles, coordinate conjunctions, and prepositions, unless they are the first word of the title.
+Title case in English: For titles in English, capitalize the first word and all nouns, pronouns, verbs, adverbs, adjectives, and subordinate conjunctions; use lowercase for articles, coordinate conjunctions, and prepositions, unless they are the first word of the title.
 Capitalize proper names in the title.
-For titles in other languages, follow capitalization rules of that language.
-For titles derived from authoritative sources, follow the capitalization and punctuation of the source.

 - Examples